ankitbko/blog/_posts/2026-05-02-hosted-agents-part-2.md

 This will create a new session with a different `session_id`.
 If you check the files in this new session, you'll see that `$HOME` does not have the two files we created — proving that sessions are isolated sandboxes with their own persistent storage.

-You can list down all sessions using `azd ai agent sessions list`.
+You can list all sessions using `azd ai agent sessions list`.
 Each session is associated with an agent version and has its own state.

 ## Isolation Keys